At the height of the

-Aramco’s response to their business dealings with the Brazilian oil company, and the $1.5 billion sent from 2014-2016, was that “Aramco does have commercial agreements with Petrobras governing the sales of crude oil and refined products to Petrobras but does not, as a matter of policy, comment on the terms and conditions of such commercial agreements.”
+Aramco’s response to their business dealings with the Brazilian oil company, and the $1.5 billion sent between 2014-2016, was that “Aramco does have commercial agreements with Petrobras governing the sales of crude oil and refined products to Petrobras but does not, as a matter of policy, comment on the terms and conditions of such commercial agreements.”

 Petrobras is not mentioned by Aramco in any of its reports, except by default in its mention of a senior petroleum engineer who joined the company in 2013, after his previous employment at Petrobras Argentina.
 Several Petrobras employees have made the switch over to their competitors, and vice versa.